Becksteinlab/AdKGromacsTutorial/docs/emin.rst

   cp ../templates/em.mdp .

 ..
-Note:: The MDP file :file:`em.mdp` is provided in
-          :file:`templates/em.mdp`: copy it to the :file:`emin/`
+Tip:: Have a look at the MDP file to get a feel for what kinds of settings
-          directory.
-You should have a look at it and modify it according to your needs.
-The individual parameters are explained under `mdp options`_.
+         can be adjusted to suit one's needs.
+Individual parameters are explained in more detail in `mdp options`_.

-This ``.mdp`` file contains the settings that dictate the nature of the simulation.
+The ``*.mdp`` file contains the settings that dictate the nature of the simulation.
 For energy minimization, we will use the simple *steepest descent* minimizer (``integrator = steep`` in ``em.mdp``, which runs in parallel).
 Use grompp_ (the GROMacs PreProcessor) to generate the run